 We know you send your pup to daycare to have a great time — frolicking in the fresh air, playing with canine friends, and releasing their energy!

-But what about the moments when you open up the JM Pet Resort webcam, and don’t see your fur-baby out in the playgroup?
+But what about the moments when you open up the JM Pet Resort webcams and don’t see your fur-baby out in the playgroup?

 At various points in the day, your pup may be taking some rest time in their own cozy indoor enclosure.
 This is a strategic part of the PLAYtrain® model and our commitment to ensuring your dog is happy, healthy, and behaving while at JM Pet Resort.

-One of the main benefits of doggie daycare is that it gives your pup plenty of exercise; running, sniffing, and wagging to their heart’s content.
+One of the main benefits of doggie daycare is that it gives your pup plenty of exercise and enrichment; running, sniffing, and playing to their heart’s content.

-Dogs differ from humans in the amount of sleep their bodies require and their sleeping schedule.
-It’s normal for adult dogs to sleep an average of 8-14 hours a day, and younger puppies who are still growing may need anywhere from 18-20 hours of daily sleep.
+Dogs differ from humans in both the amount of sleep their bodies require and their sleeping schedule.
+It’s normal for adult dogs to nap an average of 10-18 hours a day, in addition to getting 6-8 hours of overnight sleep.
+Younger puppies who are still growing may need anywhere from 18 to 20 hours of daily sleep, according to PetMD.

-And unlike humans, dogs don’t do all of their sleeping at one time.
-Dogs are polyphasic sleepers, meaning it’s more natural for them to doze on and off throughout the day, collecting their 8-14 hours of sleep in frequent naps.
+Unlike humans, dogs don’t do all of their sleeping at one time.
+Dogs are polyphasic sleepers, meaning it’s more natural for them to doze on and off throughout the day, collecting their hours of sleep in frequent naps.

 We give rest breaks at doggie daycare to allow each pup to get a healthy amount of exercise balanced with the rest their bodies need.
 Of course, this differs for each dog, depending on their breed, personality, and individual energy level.